foxfixfax/PyCCE/docs/source/theory.rst

 Where :math:`\hat{\rho}_S(t)` is the density matrix of the central spin and :math:`\left|{0}\right\rangle` and :math:`\left|{1}\right\rangle` are qubit levels.

+The cluster correlation expansion (CCE) method was first introduced in ref. [#yang2008]_.
-The core idea of CCE approach is that the spin bath-induced decoherence can be factorized into set of irreducible contributions from the bath spin clusters.
+The core idea of CCE approach is that the spin bath-induced decoherence can be factorized into a set of irreducible contributions from the bath spin clusters.
 Written in terms of the coherence function:

 .. math::